Phone:+1 307 363 1045

 Despite the steady demand from the downstream pharmaceutical, cosmetic, and food industries, the cost of glycerin climbed somewhat during the first half of Q2 due to higher feed benzoic acid prices brought on by geopolitical unrest and logistical challenges.
 The glycerin stabilised towards the end of the second quarter.

-According to Procurement Resource, the price trends for glycerin will undergo fluctuations in the coming months, varying widely region-wise.
+According to Procurement Resource, the price trend for glycerin will undergo fluctuations in the coming months, varying widely region-wise.
 Given the ample inventories in the market and muted market transactions, the prices are likely to plateau and stabilize.
 The demand from cosmetics and pharmaceuticals is still low, which further supports these lower prices.

 For the Fourth Quarter of 2021